X

 Social Security

 The Social Security tax rate is 12.4% of your self-employment earnings.
-For 2023, Social Security taxes must be paid on all up to $160,200.
+For 2023, Social Security taxes must be paid on all earned income up to $160,200.
 All income earned above that threshold is not subject to Social Security tax.

 Medicare